hoseony/stm32f407-bare-metal/uart/uart.md

 | UART5 | PC12 | PD2 | AF8 | APB1 | APB1ENR bit 20 |
 | USART6 | PC6, PG14 | PC7, PG9 | AF8 | APB2 | APB2ENR bit 5 |

-One small note: the register header currently has `UART7` and `UART8` addresses commented around in the driver history, but this board/MCU setup is focused on USART1, USART2, USART3, UART4, UART5, and USART6.

 ## Current Status

 The current loopback test sends `"hello"` through UART4 and waits for the same bytes to appear in the UART4 ring buffer: